MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-Belirlemek için taşınabilir bir yolu yoktur `shrink_to_fit` tarafından kullanılan depolama alanı azaltan bir [deque](../standard-library/deque-class.md).
+Belirlemek için taşınabilir bir yolu yoktur `shrink_to_fit` tarafından kullanılan depolama alanı azaltır bir [deque](../standard-library/deque-class.md).

 ### <a name="example"></a>Örnek